sergeyklay/promptly/README.rst

 .. -support-

 Support
 =======

+This project is a research tool and comes with no warranties.
+It might crash, produce nonsensical outputs, or accidentally start a thermonuclear war.
+Use at your own risk.

 For any questions, remarks, or bug reporting, feel free to `open an issue <https://github.com/sergeyklay/promptly/issues>`_ on GitHub.